MarkDBlackwell/temperament-math/README.md

 ## Explanation

-The program generates tuning temperaments in which the major thirds are variegated.
+The program generates keyboard tuning temperaments in which the major thirds are variegated.

 In particular,
 since each major third forms part of a major key's tonic chord,